DDF95/cineforum-bot/README.md

    - `/list`: Generate a list of all movies.
    - `/letterboxd`: Show the group's Letterboxd link.
    - `/setletterboxd`: Set the group's Letterboxd link.
+   - `/welcome`: Show the group's welcome message.
+   - `/settings`: Adjust the bot's settings.
+   - `/setwelcome`: Set the group's welcome message.
+   - `/deletewelcome`: Delete the group's welcome message.
-   - `/restart`: Restarts the bot.
+   - `/restart`: Restart the bot.
    - `/help`: Get information about available commands.

 ## Installation
 1. Clone this repository.
 2. Install the required dependencies: `pip install -r requirements.txt`.
-3. Replace the placeholder token in `main.py` with your own Telegram Bot API token.
-4. Run the bot: `python3 main.py`.
+3. Run the bot: `python3 main.py`.
+4. Follow the on-screen instructions to input your bot token and your user ID.
+5. You're good to go! :)

 ## Dependencies
 - [python-telegram-bot](https://python-telegram-bot.readthedocs.io/): Python wrapper for the Telegram Bot API.